dronefly-garden/dronefly/README.md

 ### Support collaborative efforts to improve data

 An example of an enhancement that would support this goal might be to provide visible indicators of progress to work parties, such as the ongoing work to resolve *Unknown* observations, state by state and province by province in the US and Canada currently underway on channel `#work-party` on the unofficial iNat Discord.

+### Improve comprehension of the subject matter being discussed with visuals

+Example issues supporting this goal are https://github.com/synrg/quaggagriff/issues/19 and https://github.com/synrg/quaggagriff/issues/18 to provide at-a-glance overviews of where taxa are found with maps, without a time-consuming & more bandwidth-heavy trip out to the web.

 ## TODO